GloriEvo/GloriEvo/README.md

 ◦ Under 14.

-◦ Radqueers / in support or tolerant of Radqueers.
+◦ GenAI users or defenders of GenAI users. (*does not apply to people recovering from AI addictions*)

 ◦ Fakeclaimers.
 You don't know what's going on in someone else's head.